jackjohnjamison/Meglish-CC/README.md

 # Meglish-CC
-Website prototype for the Meglish cCnversation College
+Website prototype for the Meglish Conversation College